Visual Impairment IconHigh Contrast

 From “The Chase of a Man-Eater” Used by permission, L. Tom Perry Special Collections, Harold B. Lee Library, Brigham Young University.

-“News, sahib!2An honorific used by an Indian to address a European.
+“News, sahib!3An honorific, in this case used to address an employer.
 I bring news,” he said.
 “The man-eater has just been seen in a field of sugar-cane, a little way beyond the cantonments; if we make haste we shall catch him of a certainty.”

 “Ah, sahib! the monster has carried off my little son Mattadeen, and killed him,” she exclaimed, addressing me.
 “No one could save my boy, but you may avenge him.”